thumun/WireSculpt/README.md

 This plugin was created by Claire Lu and Neha Thumu as a part of CIS660 at the University of Pennsylvania.

+Our process can be found in this [design doc](https://github.com/thumun/WireSculpt/blob/neha_code_cleanup/WireSculpt%20Design%20Doc.pdf).

 ## How to install and use Wiresculpt
 - First, make sure you have Maya 2022 or Maya 2024 installed (we have not tested this plug in for other versions).
 We also recommend Visual Studio 2022 to build the plugin.
 - Clone our repo, then open it in Visual Studio in **admin mode** (without this, the project will **not** build properly).
 Once you build the project, the .mll file will be added to the debug folder of the project.
 To load the plugin, open your version of Maya and go to Windows->Settings/Preferences->Plug-in Manager and browse to open the file.